 Most people forget about their digital assets when planning for an emergency (my real world example).
 Digital assets include documents, tax records, receipts, photos, videos, etc. What would you do if your irreplaceable photos, videos, and other memories were lost forever?
 Being prepared includes scanning, organizing, and archiving your digital assets.
 This data will make it easier to rebuild your life after a disaster.
-Advantages of having your data digitized include:
+Advantages of digitizing data include:

-- Protecting your photos and documents from disasters
+- Preserving photos and documents

 - Significant space savings over physical documents